vkumaresan/vkumaresan.github.io/aboutme.md

 title: About me
 ---

-Data Scientist @ Aetna (a CVS Health company)
+Data Scientist @ Verily (Google Life Sciences)

 Entrepreneur-in-Progress

-Master in Interdisciplinary Data Science, Duke University
+MIDS (Master in Interdisciplinary Data Science) Graduate, Duke University

 Passionate about using data to observe and build products that improve human behavior.